 - Land location value It must be understood that land (and the natural resources in and on it) are not commodities but a common birthright.
-Unearned income derived from private use of land (with its community-created location value) or of Commons amenities (frequency spectrum, etc) must be subject respectively to Annual Ground Rent and User Fees.
+Unearned income derived from private use of land (with its community-created location value) or of Commons amenities (frequency spectrum, etc) must be subject respectively to a Location Value and Amenities User Fee.

 - Reform the monetary system & finance by

 - Increasing public understanding of money as a “social good” and means of exchange, and ensuring public oversight of its functioning.